No. 622 Squadron RAuxAF: 1950 to 1953

-The C/O was the famous Wing Commander Bob McIntosh (All weather Mac) who was, previous to this, the Chief Pilot of Airwork Ltd.

-The crews had two weeks a year extra training at RAF Dishforth where two of its Radio Officers,P/O Abrahams and P/O Jellett achieved the rare RAF VIP standard.

 Current role

-Originally formed as 1359 Flight RAF, it was attached to a Hercules OCU (Operational Conversion Unit), based at RAF Lyneham in Wiltshire in 1994 for a 3-year trial period.
+Originally formed as 1359 Flight RAF, it was attached to a Hercules OCU (Operational Conversion Unit, by this time the former No. 242 Operational Conversion Unit RAF had become No. 57 Squadron RAF), based at RAF Lyneham in Wiltshire in 1994 for a 3-year trial period.
 After the success of the trial, its role expanded over the years to provide aircrews to all air transport and air-to-air refuelling aircraft of the RAF.
 It moved to RAF Brize Norton in 2011.
 On 1 October 2012, in recognition of its continued work with the main squadrons, the flight was authorised by the Standing Committee of the Royal Air Force to be rebadged as 622 (Reserve Aircrew) Squadron.

 According to its website, the mission statement is as follows: